-- The TEAM methodology has been revised - The FUA methodology and tool has been revised - Actual traffic has replaced forecast traffic for the reporting year
+- The FUA methodology and tool has been revised - Actual traffic has replaced forecast traffic for the reporting year

-In addition, there has been a change in the source reference of the CO_2 emissions factor of 3.18 from our Regulator, the CAA.
-Previously the source was document CAP725 which has now been replaced by document CAP1616 and CAP1616a.
+In addition, there has been a change in the source reference of the CO2 emissions factor of 3.18 from our Regulator, the CAA.
+Previously the source was document CAP725 which has now been replaced by document CAP1616.
 The emissions factor remains unchanged.